rob-bevilacqua/credit-risk-engine/README.md

 # credit-risk-engine
-Quantatative risk framework to estimate expected credit loss by modelling probability of default on a home credit default dataset
+Quantatative risk framework to estimate expected credit loss by modelling probability of default on a home credit default dataset.
+Just a way for me to get more familiar with credit risk engineering.

 ## Requirements